Combined pill

 Combined pill and Epilepsy and HIV medicines and ST. John’s wort

-Certain medications, called enzyme inducers interact with combine pills and affect its effectiveness.
+Certain enzyme inducers interact with combined pills and affect their effectiveness.
 These medicines make the breakdown of these drugs by your liver faster, thereby giving the drugs little time to act.
-This in turn reduces its effectiveness.
+This, in turn, reduces its effectiveness.

 Some enzyme inducers include;

-• Drugs used in treatment of epilepsy such as Carbamazepine, primidone, phenytoin, oxcarbazepine, phenobarbital and topimarate.
+• Drugs used in the treatment of epilepsy such as Carbamazepine, primidone, phenytoin, oxcarbazepine, phenobarbital and topiramate.

 • St John’s wort (a local herbal remedy)

-• Drugs used in the treatment of HIV (antiretroviral medicines)–studies reveal that the interaction that occurs between these medications and the progestin-only pills can make the both drugs unsafe and ineffective.
+• Drugs used in treating HIV (antiretroviral medicines)–studies reveal that the interaction between these medications and the progestin-only pills can make both drugs unsafe and ineffective.

-You may be advised by your GP or practice nurse to make use of another contraceptive instead or an extra contraceptive method while taking either of these drugs.
+Your doctor may advise you to use another contraceptive instead or an extra contraceptive while taking either drug.

-Certain health risks may be associated with the use of combined pills.
-However, the associated risks are small and can be outweighed by the benefits in most cases.
+Specific health risks may be associated with the use of combined pills.
+However, the associated risks are small and can be outweighed by the benefits.

 Blood clots